jaclu/tmux-menus/README.md

 ## If a menu doesn't fit the screen

 tmux does not give any error if a menu doesn't fit the available screen.
 The only hint is that the menu is terminated instantaneously.
-For this reason, a menu that is closed right away is assumed to have failed due to lacking screen real estate, and then the required min screen size for this menu is displayed.
-Starting with tmux 3.2 menus will be shrunk to some extentto make them fit, so for later versions of tmux you might get away with a slightly smaller screen than the required size, but some items might get so shortened that the menu is unusable.
+Since this test is far from perfect, and some computers are slow, the current assumption is that if it was displayed < 0.5 seconds, it was likely due to screen size.
+And this error will be displayed:
+`tmux-menus ERROR: Screen might be too small`

+It will also be displayed if the menu is closed right away intentionally or unintentionally, so there will no doubt sometimes be false positives.
+If it doesen't happen the next time the menu is attempted, it can be ignored.

 ## Making synchronized panes stand out